 Equally, if the employee uses one car and one motorcycle, you still add the total miles traveled between the two.
 You will then reimburse the employee at the appropriate rate for each, based on the number of miles traveled.

-Here are a few added extras to keep in mind when you calculate mileage payments:
+Here are a few added extras to keep in mind when you calculate company mileage payments:

 - MAPs are designed to cover wear and tear, car insurance, and road tolls.
 These are built into the rates.